Liam-Gareau/cs30-final-project/proposal.md

 - I'm making a chemistry "study" game that allows you to build different hydrocarbons and name them

 ## Needs To Have
-- Hydrocarbon bonding
+- Hydrocarbon bonding (yes)
-- Way to remove bonds
+- Way to remove bonds (yes)
 - Way to name the built compound
-- Way to spawn in the elements
+- Way to spawn in the elements (yes)
 - Ability to drag the whole chain
 - Instruction manual
-- auditory sound effect for removing bonds
+- auditory sound effect for removing bonds (yes)

 ## Nice To Have
 - Add other elements to bond aswell like halogens